 (4) There’s No Way to Pull New Leads through the Buying Process

 Just as naïve as omitting lead generation from your website is the assumption that (a) one lead gen offer will be effective with all of your buyer personas, and (b) your one early buying-stage offer will automatically convert leads into clients.
 If only!

-So you need a way to take top of sales funnel leads, that are in research mode and guide them through to the middle of the sales funnel, where they’re establishing buying criteria.
-Then finally, there needs to be offers that move middle of the sales funnel leads through to the bottom of the sales funnel, where they’re evaluating vendors and finally ready to talk with you.
+So you need a way to take top-of-sales funnel leads that are in research mode and guide them through to the middle of the sales funnel, where they’re establishing buying criteria.
+Then finally, there needs to be offers that move the middle of the sales funnel leads through to the bottom of the sales funnel, where they’re evaluating vendors and finally ready to talk with you.

-Omit any of these steps and your technology marketing campaigns are basically limited to those who’ve never heard of a search engine, social network, smartphone, or tablet.
-Make sure that your company has offers for each ideal buyer persona, at each stage of the buying cycle, so your leads and potential clients don’t end up going elsewhere.
+Omit any of these steps, and your technology marketing campaigns are basically limited to those who’ve never heard of a search engine, social network, smartphone, or tablet.
+Ensure that your company has offers for each ideal buyer persona at each buying cycle stage so your leads and potential clients don’t end up going elsewhere.

 (5) Client Retention is an Afterthought

-With so much of IT services now dominated by businesses with recurring revenue-centric business models, your company simply can’t afford to drop the ball with new clients.
-Purely from a financial standpoint, there’s a good chance that your company doesn’t even breakeven on client acquisition expenses until new clients have “stuck” for several months.
+With so much of IT services now dominated by businesses with recurring revenue-centric business models, your company can’t afford to drop the ball with new clients.
+Purely from a financial standpoint, there’s a good chance that your company doesn’t even break even on client acquisition expenses until new clients have “stuck” for several months.

 So there you have it: the top 5 technology marketing mistakes that can cause your prospects, leads, and clients to go elsewhere.